 Time Limits on Filing Suits

-Victims of a dog bite in Fort Myers and Florida have four years to file a claim.
+Victims of a dog bite in Fort Myers and Florida have two years to file a claim.
 However, the sooner, the better as the evidence will be stronger closer to the time of the incident.
 Your law firm will get to work right away, speaking to witnesses, gathering police and hospital reports, and ensuring that everything is being dealt with correctly.

 Don’t worry if you are still unsure of what to do; our free consultation involves no-strings-attached advice so that you can make an informed decision on your next steps.